-In May and June 2016 I had the chance to visit four of the world’s most amazing cities: Barcelona, Amsterdam, Berlin and New York.
-As my usual goal when travelling abroad, to beautifully portray these cities was one of my main concerns, but the usual way of photographing places and people no longer satisfied me.
-As an ongoing research of ways of visual representation to memory and to the state of presence, I took a different approach by exploring the additive multiple exposures technique produced in-camera.
-Long exposures with the aid of an ND filter were also occasionally aplied, especially in Amsterdam, influenced by Van Gogh’s strokes.
+Since 2016 I've had the chance to visit and live in impressive cities.
+I tried to portrait them in an attempt of transcending the single moment, the unique point of view.
+As an ongoing research on ways of visual representation to memory and to the state of presence, I took a explored the additive multiple exposures technique produced in-camera.
+Long exposures with the aid of an ND filter were also occasionally applied, especially in Amsterdam, influenced by Van Gogh’s strokes.

 I tried to capture moments that extend to more then a singular view in a restricted space and time.
 As a meditation process while walking for a few minutes on the city streets or by surrounding a subject from different angles, I maintain the mind attentive to the present moment.
 From the first to the last exposure I frame three to five underexposed images to produce a final properly exposed composition.
 As siblings one to the other, the accumulation of these different moments compose a testimony of a condensed perception of time and space.